taddison/personal-site/content/blog/2021/01/migrating-from-the-official-firestore-sdk-to-firebase-firestore-lite/index.md

 Rather than needing an instance of `firebase` (probably instantiated with `firebase.initializeApp({...})` you pass your API key directly to `auth`.
 You can delete any code using `firebase/app`.

-The below example is all you need to configure Google signin, assuming your project had already taken the steps necessary [to enable it][google signin].
+The below example is all you need to configure Google sign-in, assuming your project had already taken the steps necessary [to enable it][google sign-in].

 > The below code uses React.
 If you're using something else the main changes will be in how you handle the callback `auth.listen` to store the signed-in user (or `null` if the user signed out).